Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-How to Respond to the 2022-2023 Duke Supplemental Essay Prompts
+How to Answer the 2025-2026 Duke Supplemental Essay Prompts

+It is helpful to break each prompt into pieces and identify the points you hope to address.
+Proper planning helps keep your responses clear, concise, and example-driven.
 Below, we give you more tips on how to tackle each prompt.
 We also provide thought starters for incorporating anecdotes from your own experiences.

 Required Essay